LYNCH·LLP

 Questions about Examiner Diem K Cao

-• What is Examiner Cao's overall allowance rate?
+• What is Diem K Cao's overall allowance rate?

 • How many art units does this examiner cover?

-No. The pooled record is a historical summary and is not a prediction for any specific application.
+The pooled rate is a historical summary and is not a prediction of any specific application's outcome.
+The examiner's rate in your specific art unit may differ from the pooled figure.

 ◈ RESPONDING TO AN OFFICE ACTION